KILTprotocol/kilt-node/docs/run-node.md

 docker run -p 9944:9944 kiltprotocol/mashnet-node --dev --ws-port 9944 --ws-external --rpc-external --rpc-methods=unsafe
 ```

-### Option 2: Connect with a live KILT network

-There are two live (test) networks to which you can connect to by setting the `--chain` flag:

-1. The KILT Testnet which reflects the `master` branch of this repo: `--chain kilt-testnet`
-2. The KILT DevNet which reflects the `develop` branch of this repo: `--chain kilt-devnet`

-Here's how you would start the chain and connect to the Alice bootnode
+Here's how you would start the chain and connect to the Alice, Bob and Charlie bootnodes:

 ```bash
 docker run -p 9944:9944 kiltprotocol/mashnet-node --chain $CHAIN